-The seed corn maggot (Delia platura) iis a polyphagous below-ground pest with a diverse host range of more than 50 species (Gill et al., 2013).
-In the United States, corn is a major commodity crop and seed treatment with pesticides such as neonicotinoids is a common way to control early season belowground herbivores such D. platura.
+The seed corn maggot (D. platura) is a polyphagous below-ground pest with a diverse host range of more than 50 species (Gill et al., 2013).
+In the United States, corn is a major commodity crop and seed treatment with pesticides such as neonicotinoids is a common way to control early season below-ground herbivores such D. platura.
 However, several recent studies have shown the devastating effect of neonicotinoids on non-target beneficial insects such as insect predators of herbivorous insects, bees, and several bird species (van der Sluijs et al., 2013; Main et al., 2018; Li et al., 2020; Grout Travis A. and Koenig).
 Therefore, it is imperative that we seek alternatives to replace the use of neonicotinoids as seed treatments to control insect herbivores of crop plants.
-One of the most damaging generations of seed corn maggots occurs in early spring after they emerge from diapause which coincides with planting season for corn in the temperate corn growing regions of United States.
-The mean soil temperatures in early spring in such regions can be as low as 15°C -20°C. The larva of seed corn maggots feed on the cotyledons of the seeds during germination and the roots of emerging seedlings (Guerra et al., 2017).
+One of the most damaging generations of seed corn maggot occurs in early spring after the adults emerge from diapause which coincides with planting season for corn in the temperate corn growing regions of the United States.
+The mean soil temperatures in early spring in such regions can be as low as 15-20°C. The larvae of seed corn maggot feed on the cotyledons of the seeds during germination and the roots of emerging seedlings (Guerra et al., 2017).

-In this study we explored the use of methyl jasmonate as a seed treatment to induce host plant resistance in corn to control seed corn maggot herbivory.
-Specifically, we 1) tested the effect of five different concentrations of MeJA on corn seed germination and seedling growth using a wet and conventional seed treatment method.
-2) Using doses of the wet and conventional seed treatment methods that don’t limit germination, we conducted choice and no-choice oviposition preference assays with adult flies, and measured the performance of the seed corn maggot larvae.
-3) We tested the effect of MeJA seed treatment on germination, seedling growth, and fly oviposition preference at cool temperatures.
+In this study, we explored the use of MeJA as seed treatments to induce host plant resistance in corn to control seed corn maggot herbivory.
+Specifically, we 1) tested the effects of five different concentrations of MeJA on corn seed germination and seedling growth using a wet and a conventional seed treatment method, 2) conducted choice and no-choice oviposition preference assays with adult flies and measured the performance of the seed corn maggot larvae using the doses of the wet and conventional seed treatment methods that did not limit germination, and 3) tested the effects of MeJA seed treatment on germination, seedling growth, and adult oviposition preference at cool temperatures.

 Results:

-Wet methyl jasmonate seed treatment slowed germination and early seedling growth but germination and growth were not affected from conventional seed treatments:
+Wet methyl jasmonate seed treatment slowed germination and early seedling growth but germination and growth were not affected by conventional seed treatments:

-We compared the rate of germination in corn seeds treated with 0.2 mM, 0.4 mM, 0.8 mM, 1m M and 10 mM of aqueous methyl jasmonate to control water-soaked seeds.
-Seeds treated with 10 mM methyl jasmonate showed less than 20% germination while seeds that were treated with 0.2 mM, 0.4 mM, 0.8 mM and 1 mM methyl jasmonate had no difference in total germination 7 days post treatment compared to controls (Fig 1a).
-However, there was a delay in germination at 3 days and 4 days post methyl jasmonate treatment with concentrations of 0.2 mM, 0.4m M, 0.8 mM and 1 mM compared to water treated seeds (Fig 1a).
-Since we did not observe any difference in germination 7 days after sowing with seeds soaked in MeJA for any concentration other than 10 mM MeJA, we measured germination in an endpoint assay at 7days post sowing with seeds with convetional seed treatment with 0.2m M, 0.4 mM and 0.8 mM MeJA.
-The seeds treated with conventional seed treatment did not result in differences in seed germination at two weeks compared to seeds with a control coating (Fig 1c).
+We compared the rate of germination in corn seeds treated with 0.2 mM, 0.4 mM, 0.8 mM, 1m M and 10 mM of aqueous MeJA to control (water-soaked) seeds.
+Seeds treated with 10 mM MeJA showed less than 20% germination, whereas seeds treated with 0.2 mM, 0.4 mM, 0.8 mM and 1 mM MeJA had no difference in total germination at day 7 post treatment compared to controls (Fig. 1a).
+However, there was a delay in germination at day 3 and 4 post treatment with concentrations of 0.2 mM, 0.4m M, 0.8 mM and 1 mM compared to controls (Fig. 1a).
+Since we did not observe any difference in germination at day 7 after sowing with seeds soaked in MeJA for any concentration other than 10 mM MeJA, we measured germination in an endpoint assay at day 7 post sowing with seeds with conventional seed treatment with 0.2m M, 0.4 mM and 0.8 mM MeJA.
+The seeds treated with conventional seed treatment did not result in differences in seed germination at day 14 compared to seeds with a control coating (Fig. 1c).